FourPi/BTProgressHUD/README.md

 BTProgressHUD
 =============

+This repo was a custom fork of [redth-org/BTProgressHUD](https://github.com/redth-org/BTProgressHUD) to add some critical fixes that weren't getting merged in.
+Since then the official repo has been getting updates, so this repo and custom nuget is getting archived.

+Please use the origianl BTProgressHUD.

 __This has been taken over by [@Redth](https://github.com/redth) - please contact him for bug reports etc__

 Port to Xamarin.iOS of the [SVProgressHUD](https://github.com/samvermette/SVProgressHUD).